ioana-dobre/portfolio/index.markdown

 ![portfolio picture](assets/portfolio_picture.png){:width="250px"}

 I offer transcribing, translating and proofreading services.
 I'm native in Romanian and advanced in English (C1).
-My areas of expertise are sociology, ethnology, human resources and social work.
+My areas of expertise are sociology, ethnology, human resources and news articles.
 I am well organized, self driven, reliable and I have experience in working remotely.
 As a professional, I'm proficient in the following software: Microsoft Word, ExpressScribe (for transcribing) and OmegaT (for translation).

 I have experience in translating sociological text from English to Romanian, in proofreading sociological books in Romanian and in transcribing interviews.
-In addition, I like to donate my time and skills to various crowd sourced projects which are important to me.
-Currently I am a translator on Wikipedia, where I translate articles from English to Romanian and as well as on Global Voices, where I translate news articles from all over the world.
+In addition, I am a translator for [Global Voices](https://globalvoices.org/), an international news agency.
+Moreover, I translate articles from English to Romanian on Wikipedia to improve the information people can find in Romanian there.

 If you have the possibility, why not buy time by hiring me to take care of small details of your work while you can focus more on what's important to you?